intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

 ## FP32 Inference Instructions

-1. The ImageNet dataset is required for testing accuracy and can also be used when running benchmarking.
-If no datset is provided when running benchmarking, synthetic data will be used.
+1. The ImageNet dataset is required for testing accuracy and can also be used when running online or batch inference.
+If no dataset is provided when running online or batch inference, synthetic data will be used.

    Download the ImageNet dataset and convert it to the TF records format using the instructions